DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 This drug was able to enhance your mind during battle, but continuously taking the medicine would make you behave violently.
 And in fact it was likely that Dante's violent outbursts were due to taking it every day.

-_It was known that Dante was so violent since birth..._
+_There was a talk about Dante being violent since birth..._

 _That's why his subordinates never noticed when it became worse._